danghung1202/awesome-note/rxjs.md

 ## combineLatest

-    //You have many Observable, when each one of these emit value, we want to combine all lastest values from these streams this.subSelectedFilter = Observable.combineLatest(this.selectedThemes, this.selectedSubthemes, this.selectedYears,
+You have many Observable, when each one of these emit value, we want to combine all lastest values from these streams

+    this.subSelectedFilter = Observable.combineLatest(this.selectedThemes, this.selectedSubthemes, this.selectedYears,
                 (themes, subthemes, years) =>
                     ({